 Keep in mind that hiring a 3(21) or 3(38) doesn’t mean that the plan administrator can just wash his or her hands from involvement.
 ERISA requires that the plan administrator carefully selects and monitors the hired investment advisor or manager.

 Hiring a 3(16) plan administrator helps a business owner reduce its fiduciary liability on the administrative side.

 2. Lower cost

 The DIY attitude of owners of small- and mid-sized businesses is essential to run lean, efficient organizations.
 While business owners are great at wearing many hats, it doesn’t necessarily mean that they’re doing things cost-efficiently.

-One major benefit of hiring a 401(k) fiduciary is that you’re hiring an investment professional whose main job is to advise and manage 401(k) plans.
-This translates into cost savings in operating and maintaining the 401(k) plan.
-Monitoring your 401(k) costs is not only important to fulfill your fiduciary obligations, but also to minimize annual expense ratios which could cost thousands of dollars in forgone retirement savings down the road.
+One major benefit of hiring a 401(k) fiduciary is that you’re hiring a professional whose main job is to advise and manage 401(k) plans.
+This can translate into cost savings in operating and maintaining the 401(k) plan.
+Monitoring your 401(k) costs is not only important to fulfill your fiduciary obligations, but also to help minimize annual investment fees or expenses which could cost thousands of dollars in forgone retirement savings for your employees down the road.